Strategy11/formidable-forms/readme.txt

 * Fix: Checks have been added to avoid fatal errors when trying to extend the time limit when the function is disabled.
 * Fix: A Creation of dynamic property FrmProEddController::$save_status is deprecated PHP Deprecated message has been fixed.
 * Fix: Icons were missing for collapsible sections in the visual views builder.
-* Monthly summary emails will not longer get sent when there are no new entries to report on.
+* Monthly summary emails will no longer get sent when there are no new entries to report on.
 * The global JS function frm_add_logic_row used on admin pages has been removed.

 = 6.8.3 =